 After much effort, I would manage to get about 200 yards away from the house and all of a sudden, Nikka would make a dash for home leaving me behind or he would drag me as I held on to the little sled, his big paws throwing snow in my face.

-After driving and playing with Nikka, I would take his harness off, take him by the collar and bring him into the house.
-He staved in the house much of the time, a special privilege seldom given a dog in the Arctic.
+After driving and playing with Nikka.
+I would take his harness off, take him by the collar and bring him into the house.
+He stayed in the house much of the time, a special privilege seldom given a dog in the Arctic.
 This was the proof that he was loved by the whole family.

+Intelligent Dog

-Intelligent Dog Since puppyhood, my parents had noticed Nikka's fine intelligence.
+Since puppyhood, my parents had noticed Nikka's fine intelligence.
 He was promptly trained to be a leader as he grew up and he proved to be a great one.
 He was so versatile that Weyahok and Keshorna trained him to meet father when he came home from hunting out on the ice.

 Late in the afternoon, Nikka would start to scan the north and south beaches watching for father to appear over the banks.
-On seeing him, he would dash up to the roof of our sod igloo and ran around the skylight yipping and whining letting us in the and whining letting us in the house know that father was coming.
+On seeing him, he would dash up to the roof of our sod igloo and ran around the skylight yipping, and whining letting us in the house know that father was comwould dash toward my father at a full gallop.
+When Weyahok caught a seal or a polar bear all he did was fasten the animal to Nikka's harness and the dog would drag it home for father.